Our next meetings will be:

 Our first meeting was on Wednesday 22nd October 2025.

-Hosts Mariia Pronina (University of the Balearic Islands) & Rebecca Woods (Newcastle University) on our plans for Making Waves and on our work on Ecological validity of elicited prosodic productions in children
+Hosts: Mariia Pronina (University of the Balearic Islands) & Rebecca Woods (Newcastle University) on our plans for Making Waves and on our work on Ecological validity of elicited prosodic productions in children

-Enjoy here the Zoom recording (the first couple of minutes were not recorded, it starts from the second slide!) and slides of the presentations.
-Check back soon for transcripts of both presentations.
+Enjoy here the Zoom recording (the first couple of minutes were not recorded, it starts from the second slide!) and slides of the presentations and the transcript for the presentation on ecological validity of elicited prosodic productions in children.

 Recommended reading: Vanrell, M. del M., Feldhausen, I., & Astruc, L. (2018).
 The discourse completion task in Romance prosody research: Status quo and outlook.
 In I. Feldhausen, J. Fliessbach, & M. del M. Vanrell (Eds.), Methods in prosody: A Romance language perspective*(pp. 191–227).
 Language Science Press.